KoreaHaos/toolbox_github_bash/README.md

 Done for now.

 ToDo:
-Make it push the command to the top of the bash history file.
+* Make it push the command to the top of the bash history file.
-Move it into haos_bash
+* Move it into haos_bash.